Q: What is AWS Config?

-Q: How will I be charged for AWS Config and AWS Config rules?
+Q: How will I be charged for AWS Config?

 You can choose from a set of managed rules provided by AWS or you can author your own rules, written as AWS Lambda functions.
 Managed rules are fully maintained by AWS and you do not pay any additional AWS Lambda charges to run them.
 Simply enable managed rules, provide any required parameters, and pay a single rate for each active AWS Config rule in a given month.
 Custom rules give you full control as they are executed as AWS Lambda functions in your account.
 In addition to monthly charges for an active rule, standard AWS Lambda free tier* and function execution rates apply to custom AWS Config rules.